TeX Articles of AssociationGo to

 (c) a “Participant”, they apply to a member when it is involved in a transfer.

-Associates do not sign up to the same terms as the members of TeX.
-To become an associate, an organisation enters into a standard associate letter of appointment with TeX and that letter sets out the terms that apply to the associate.
+Associates do not sign up to the same terms as members of TeX.
+To become an Associate, an organisation enters into a standard associate letter of appointment with TeX and that letter sets out the terms that apply to the associate.
 The main obligations of an associate are:

 (a) to pay the joining fee and annual associate fee;

 (b) to comply with the Competition Policy; and

 The benefits granted to an associate are subject to the associate’s compliance with its obligations under the letter.
 A material breach by the associate (eg failure to comply with the Competition Policy) would give TeX the right to terminate the associate’s letter of appointment with immediate effect.
 Tex also has the right to terminate the letter of appointment at any time for any reason, but where this does not arise from any fault on the part of the associate the firm will continue to have rights as an associate until the end of that year of associateship.